 State pension

-In addition to any pension arrangements you make you may also qualify for a state retirement pension paid by the government.
+In addition to any pension arrangements you have you may also qualify for a state retirement pension paid by the government.
 The Basic State Pension is based on the National Insurance contributions you pay, or which are given as credits, during your working life.